growilabs/growi-docs/docs/en/guide/features/table.md

-# Using Tables
+# Managing tables with Handsontable

-GROWI allows you to create and edit tables directly.
+GROWI allows you to create and edit tables directly using a tool called Handsontable.

 ![](./images/table.png)